 This clause is informative.

-This Open Packaging specification describes an abstract model8 and physical format conventions 9for the use of XML, Unicode, ZIP, and other openly available technologies and specifications to organize the content and resources of a document within a package.
-It is intended to support the content types and organization for various applications and is written for developers who are building systems that process package content.
+This Open Packaging specification describes an abstract model (§8) and physical format conventions (§9) for the use of XML, Unicode, ZIP, and other openly available technologies and specifications to organize the content and resources of a document within a package.
+The package structure is intended to support the organization of constituent resources for various applications and categories of content.
+The specification is written for developers who are building systems that process package content.

 In addition, this Open Packaging specification defines common services that can be included in a package, such as Core Properties and Digital Signatures.